Creation Ministries International

 A more recent idea to allow for ETs arose out of a perceived need to protect Christianity in the event of a real alien visitation to Earth.
 Michael S. Heiser is an influential Christian UFOlogist/speaker with a Ph.D. in Hebrew Bible and Ancient Semitic Languages.
 He claims that the arguments put forward earlier might not apply to God-created aliens.
 Because they are not descendants of Adam they have not inherited his sin nature, and thus, are not morally guilty before God.
 Just like ‘bunny rabbits’ on the earth, they do not need salvation—even though they will die, they are going to neither heaven nor hell.

-On the surface this seems a compelling argument; after all, fallen angels are intelligent but are beyond salvation (Hebrews 2:16).
-However, angels are immortal and not of our corporeal dimension.
+On the surface this seems a compelling argument; after all, fallen angels are intelligent but are beyond salvation (“For surely it is not angels he helps, but Abraham’s descendants.”Hebrews 2:16).
+Angels are immortal and not of our corporeal dimension.
 And Heiser’s ETs in spaceships require a level of intelligence not found in rabbits.
 This acutely highlights the injustice of their suffering the effects of the Curse, including death and ultimately extinction when the heavens are ‘rolled up like a scroll’ (Revelation 6:14).
 It also seems bizarre to assign no moral responsibility for the actions of highly intelligent beings.

 Heiser also claims that vastly intelligent ETs would not displace mankind’s position as being made in the image of God because ‘image’ just means humans have been placed as God’s representatives on the earth.